MicrosoftDocs/architecture-center/docs/example-scenario/finance/swift-alliance-cloud-on-azure-content.md

 Operational excellence covers the operations processes that deploy an application and keep it running in production.
 For more information, see [Overview of the operational excellence pillar](/azure/architecture/framework/devops/overview).

-You're responsible for operating the SIL software and the underlying Azure resources in the SIL subscription.
+Customers are responsible for operating the SIL software and the underlying Azure resources in the SIL subscription.

 In the Alliance Connect Virtual subscription, SWIFT is responsible for the configuration of Juniper vSRX.
 SWIFT also operates the VPN between the Juniper vSRX and SWIFTNet.
-You're responsible for operating and monitoring the underlying infrastructure resources.
+The customer is responsible for operating and monitoring the underlying infrastructure resources.

 Azure provides a comprehensive set of monitoring capabilities in Azure Monitor.
 These tools monitor the infrastructure that's deployed on Azure.
 They don't monitor the SWIFT software.
 You can use a monitoring agent to collect event logs, performance counters, and other logs and send these logs and metrics to Azure Monitor.
 For more information, see [Azure Monitor Agent overview](/azure/azure-monitor/agents/agents-overview).